April 29, 2025

 Join millions of others creating with Descript

-The 8 best apps for making Reels on Instagram
+8 best apps for making reels on Instagram (in 2025)

-The 8 top video editing apps for making Reels on Instagram
+8 best apps for making Reels on Instagram

 1. Descript

-Descript is an all-in-one Instagram video editor that’s jam packed with AI features to speed up the video production process.
-As soon as your footage is loaded, the software will automatically create a transcript of everything you’ve said.
-This is how you’ll edit your Instagram Reels—similar to how you’d edit a Google Doc.
+Descript is an all-in-one Instagram video editor that's jam packed with AI features to speed up the Instagram Reels creation process.
+As soon as your footage is loaded, the software automatically creates a transcript of everything you've said.
+This is how you'll edit your Instagram Reels—similar to editing a Google Doc, but way more intuitive for video content.

-Alongside cutting and trimming your footage, Descript allows you to remove unwanted background noise, fix audio mistakes, and add subtitles to your Instagram Reels.
-Once you’re happy with the final product, export the video in high quality and share your new Reel directly to your profile.
+Alongside cutting and trimming your footage, Descript allows you to remove unwanted background noise, fix audio mistakes, and add subtitles to your Instagram Reels—all essential for creating professional-looking content that stands out.
+Once you're happy with the final product, export the video in high quality and share your new Reel directly to your Instagram profile in the proper 9:16 aspect ratio.

 • AI effects like Studio Sound, Green Screen, and Overdub